henryw30/airbnb_crime_locator/README.md

 # airbnb_crime_locator
-Given NYC airbnb listings, finds recent crimes that have occurred in the area
+Given a list of NYC airbnb listings, this script finds recent crimes that have occurred in the area

 # Installation